magarw/limit/README.md

 ![](map_svg.svg)

 # Cite this project
-Please consider citing our paper if you use the data, benchmarking results, or the (mis)identification hierarchical modeling approach.
-A bibtex blurb will be available once the paper is live on arxiv
+Please consider citing our paper if you use the data, benchmarking results, or the (mis)identification hierarchical modeling approach
 ```
 @misc{agarwal2023limit,
       title={LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages},